tomitan100/org.openhab.binding.bom/README.md

 - Layer 3, `image=${series}`, is the placeholder for the image series.
 - `${pid}` is the placeholder for product ID.
 If your product ID is IDR701 then it is equivalent to use image=IDR701.background.png as the first layer.
 - These images are sourced from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/.
 Other transparancies available are: `${pid}.wthrDistricts.png`, `${pid}.waterways.png`, `${pid}.roads.png`, `${pid}.rail.png`, `${pid}.catchments.png`.
 To see what else are available go to the FTP directory.
 - When using _Rainfall_ series, you must not use `${pid}` as there does not seem to be equivalently named transparencies.
-You will have to hardcode the one of the radar product code in the layers configuration.
+You will have to use one of the radar product codes in the layers configuration.
-- It is possible to add image processing operation per layer.
+- It is possible to add image processing operation for each layer.
 See below for more details.

 __Image Processing__